bookercodes/articles/csharp-6-an-introduction.md

 This "openness" is obviously _hugely_ beneficial for tool developers - tools like SharpDevelop and Visual Studio can now use Roslyn to power their features instead of relying on their own makeshift implementations, which'll make them more powerful.

 The benefits of Roslyn are not limited to traditional tools like Visual Studio.
-Hot open-source tools like [Omnisharp](http://www.omnisharp.net/) and  [scriptcs](http://scriptcs.net/) are now powered by Roslyn, so is [dynamic development](http://weblogs.asp.net/scottgu/introducing-asp-net-5) in [ASP.NET 5](http://www.asp.net/vnext).
+Hot open-source tools like [Omnisharp](http://www.omnisharp.net/) and  [scriptcs](http://scriptcs.net/) are now powered by Roslyn.
+So is [dynamic development](http://weblogs.asp.net/scottgu/introducing-asp-net-5) in [ASP.NET 5](http://www.asp.net/vnext).
 Roslyn will also make it easier to embed C# in [domain-specific languages](), build [static analyzers](https://en.wikipedia.org/wiki/Static_program_analysis), and more!
-It really opens the door to a whole new world of [meta-programming](https://en.wikipedia.org/wiki/Metaprogramming) possibilities and I for one, am very excited about what the future has in store.
+It really opens the door to a whole new world of [meta-programming](https://en.wikipedia.org/wiki/Metaprogramming) possibilities.

-As you can probably appreciate, porting the current compilers' code to managed code was no small undertaking.
-It is because the managed languages team was focused on completing Roslyn that there wasn't much time for language feature innovation this time around.
+As you can probably appreciate, porting the current compilers' code to managed code was no small undertaking. *Presumably*, it is because the managed languages team was focused on completing Roslyn that there wasn't much time for language feature innovation this time around.
 That being said, Roslyn will make it easier to prototype and implement new features, so we'll likely see a quicker turn-around for language innovation going forward.

 I shan't belabour Roslyn in this article because, while Roslyn is a very interesting topic, understanding it will not particularly help your understanding of C# 6.0 which is the focus of these articles.

-We're almost ready to dive into C# 6.0 but before we do, I want to point out a couple of technical details relating to the differences between the compiler, runtime and framework libraries.
-If these details are old-hat to you, I apologize.
+We're nearly ready to dive into C# 6.0, but before we do, I want to explain a couple of technical details relating to the differences between the compiler, runtime and framework libraries.
+If these details are familiar to you, I apologize.
 But these topics have been the cause of a lot of confusion in the past.

 ### Dissecting the .NET Framework